 MONDAY EVENING: Welcome truffle dinner -- Patricia cooks for you!

 TUESDAY MORNING: A Vaison-la-Romaine market visit, followed by hands-on cooking class and truffle lunch.

 TUESDAY EVENING: Hands-on cooking class followed by truffle dinner.

 WEDNESDAY MORNING: An authentic truffle hunt with dogs, followed by a sumptuous lunch in a regional restaurant famous both for its truffle dishes and its extraordinary cellar of Rhône Valley wines.

 THURSDAY MORNING: A visit to the truffle supplier to the stars, a wine tasting, and another unforgettable restaurant lunch, truffles of course.

 FRIDAY MORNING: New-season olive oil tasting; the final cooking class, and our farewell truffle lunch.

 Wednesday and Thursday evenings are free for students to explore the region on their own.

 The fee for each student is $6,000.
 The fee does not include travel expenses to Provence or lodging.
-(A list of recommended hotels will be sent to enrolled participants.)
+(See our recommendations of where to stay in and around Vaison-la-Romaine, which will also be sent to enrolled participants.)